T. v. Meta Platforms, Inc. et al | Law.com Radar

-ByteDance, Google, Meta Platforms, TikTok and other defendants were hit with a product liability lawsuit Monday in California Northern District Court.
-The complaint was filed by Seeger Weiss; Social Media Victims Law Center; and Robert Klonoff LLC on behalf of an anonymous plaintiff.
-The suit is part of a wave of cases alleging that the defendants knowingly designed their platforms to have addictive properties that are dangerous to minors' physical and emotional health.
+Meta Platforms, YouTube and other defendants were hit with a product liability lawsuit Monday in California Northern District Court.
+The suit, which pursues claims on behalf of two Louisiana minors and their mother, is part of a wave of cases alleging that the defendants knowingly designed their platforms to have addictive properties that are dangerous to minors' physical and emotional health.
+The lawsuit is backed by Seeger Weiss, the Social Media Victims Law Center and Professor Robert H. Klonoff of Lewis & Clark Law School.
 Counsel have not yet appeared for the defendants.
-The case is 3:22-cv-04937, T. v.
+The case is 4:22-cv-04937, T. v.
 Meta Platforms, Inc. et al.

 Technology